charmychancey/MazeRush/ProjectDocumentation.md

 See the "Assistance/Odds and Ends" heading for more details on my contributions.

-Supported input medium(s):
-- *Keyboard and mouse*
+*Keyboard*

+*Joystick/Controller*

 ## Assistance/Odds and Ends

 (Continued Main-Role: Chance Lau)

 *Game Logic - Dynamic Flashlight* - An aesthetic as well as technical centerpiece to the game, the flashlight is a spot light attached to the player object that grows in range when the appropriate input is held down.
 Calls to player controller script is made each frame to modify the range of the flashlight.
-The unity editor was also used to implement logic such as light passing through objects, shadow-effects, etc. The flashlight is essential, because it is the player's primary source for scouting information about the layout of the maze.
+The flashlight is essential, because it is the player's primary source of scouting information about the layout of the maze.
 It is part of the main gameplay loop.
 This system is based on ECS189L Week 4's topic of game mechanics.
 [The UseFlashlight script](https://github.com/charmychancey/MazeRush/blob/2898cc0d8c863a00daa57c56b7f925a392bf96ca/MazeRush/Assets/Scripts/UseFlashlight.cs#L8).

 *UI - Exposition Scene and System/Interface* - The lore/story for the game is presented as textbox messages on a phone.
 This was achieved using a phone gameobject overlayed with a UI for the textbox and animation.
 The exposition system uses a Controller that loads up Expositions(which contain strings) in a queue.
 Each Exposition represents a separate "message" on the phone in-game.
 When the player clicks the "next" button on the UI-layer, the current Exposition is dequeued, the in-game message updates, and the animation plays.
 I created custom animations in the Unity Animation involving changes in transform and alpha values and created transition states in the Unity Animator.
 This Exposition system was inspired by component design patterns as covered in Week 4 of ECS189L.
 [The ExpositionController script](https://github.com/charmychancey/MazeRush/blob/2898cc0d8c863a00daa57c56b7f925a392bf96ca/MazeRush/Assets/Scripts/ExpositionController.cs#L11).

 ## Game Logic

-**Document what game states and game data you managed and what design patterns you used to complete your task.**
+(Main-Role: Andrew Lam)

+*Battery Management System and Flashlight* - The battery component is attached to the PlayerController and is responsible for the main gameplay loop, as its level will need to be managed by the player or else they will lose the game once it runs out.
+It has a passive linear drain based on what the DrainRate value has been set to, and to add a tradeoff for turning up the brightness of the flashlight, the DrainRate is increased by a factor of the current flashlight's level.
+The PlayerController calls the methods to manage the battery every frame within its Update() function, which other components can also use to update their states (e.g. the battery display UI).
+There is also logic for portable battery powerups to increase the current level of the battery upon colliding with them.
+[DefaultBattery Script](https://github.com/charmychancey/MazeRush/blob/main/MazeRush/Assets/Scripts/DefaultBattery.cs)

+*Win/Lose Condition Logic* - The PlayerController also manages the win/lose conditions of the game, as a check for running out of battery will cause the game to transition to the "You Lose" scene, and the player colliding with the "Outlet" object will transition to the "You Win" screen.
+The check for whether the battery has run out is also called within the Update() function so that the game state is updated immediately.
+[Win Check](https://github.com/charmychancey/MazeRush/blob/1f19f84134bd99e4587d8c9f43490f60e696a70a/MazeRush/Assets/Scripts/PlayerController.cs#L101) and [Lose Check](https://github.com/charmychancey/MazeRush/blob/1f19f84134bd99e4587d8c9f43490f60e696a70a/MazeRush/Assets/Scripts/PlayerController.cs#L190)

 # Sub-Roles